 Who uses it?

-Fortunately most teens don’t use smokeless tobacco but it has been used by popular baseball players, who are often addicted to the nicotine.
+Research shows that about 15% of male teens and 3% of female teens use some type of smokeless tobacco.
+Many professional baseball players use smokeless tobacco which may glamorize its use however, these players are often addicted to it and are at risk for many health problems.
 The American Cancer Society found that about 8.2 million people in the United States aged 12 and above use it, and about 44% started before age 18.

 What can using smokeless tobacco do to me?